International Travel: FAQs

 Yes.
 You can “Withdraw” your registered trip by clicking the “Withdraw” button next to your travel application.

-What if I need to change dates for the trip?
+What if I need to change the dates for the trip?

 If for any reason you need to change the dates of your registered trip, please email firstname.lastname@example.org.